xfph/RFPCA/readme.txt

 The subfolder data contains the synthetic data used for some cases in each simulation experiment.

-The subfolder result contains the results of each experiment, detailed as follow. simu1_low.mat, simu1_high.mat
+The subfolder result contains the results of each experiment, detailed as follows. simu1_low.mat, simu1_high.mat
 -- Saved results for Section 4.1.1.